The Mountain Retreat

 Hebrews 9:22

 The law of God states that there is only one thing that can purge man from his sin, and that is the shed blood of Jesus Christ.
-Despite what Roman Catholicism teaches, there is absolutely nothing else that can take away any sin fom man.
+Despite what Roman Catholicism teaches, there is absolutely nothing else that can take away any sin from man.
 It is actually pagan to think that man can be punished, and thusly be purged from sin.
-If that were really the case, we wouldn't need a Saviour in the first place.
-But we do need a Saviour.
+If that were really the case, we wouldn't need a Savior in the first place.
+But we do need a Savior.
 And if we have become saved by His shed blood, then Christ has purged us from all sin.
 If His blood does not completely save us, then we are not saved by Grace and we will die in our sins and face the wrath of God's judgment.
 The point here is that there is no sin that remains for the person that is cleansed in the blood of Christ.
-All his sins have all been taken away in his bapotism in the Holy Spirit.
+All his sins have all been taken away in his baptism in the Holy Spirit.

 John 1:29